frederic-perez/AmE-dictionary/data/dictionary.md

 __garish__ _adj_ :seven::hammer::astonished: _They are charming and garish at the same time._
 __garland__ _n_ :five::camera::hammer: _Garland motifs on carved oak paneling._ _Evergreen garlands._ _A garland of flowers._
 __garment__
-__garner__ _v_ :nine::m: /GAHR-ner/ (garnered, garnering) __1__ To collect or gather something. _The researchers garnered more evidence to support their theory._ Gather or collect (something, especially information or approval). _The police struggled to garner sufficient evidence._ _Syn_ gather, collect, accumulate, amass, assemble __2__ To get or receive something wanted or valued. _The author’s novel has garnered much praise and several awards._
+__garner__ _vt_ :nine::m: /GAHR-ner/ (garnered, garnering) __1__ To collect or gather something. _The researchers garnered more evidence to support their theory._ Gather or collect (something, especially information or approval). _The police struggled to garner sufficient evidence._ _Syn_ gather, collect, accumulate, amass, assemble __2__ To get or receive something wanted or valued. _The author’s novel has garnered much praise and several awards._
 __garnet__ _n_ :two::hammer: :es: granate
 __garnish__ _v_ :four: __1a__ Decorate, embellish. __b__ To add decorative or savory touches to (food or drink). __2__ To equip with accessories. _Syn_ furnish __3__ Garnishee.
 __garret__ _n_
 __garrison cap__ _n_ :three::hammer: _He removed his garrison cap._
 __garrison__ _n_ :two::hammer: _A small garrison of 100 lances._
 __garroted__ _v_
-__garrulous__ _adj_ :four: /GAIR-uh-lus/ Given to excessive and often trivial or rambling talk. _Syn_ chatty, gabby, loquacious, talkative, talky _One day the elder Pokrovski came to see us, and chattered in a brisk, cheerful, garrulous sort of way._
+__garrulous__ _adj_ :five: /GAIR-uh-lus/ Given to excessive and often trivial or rambling talk. _Syn_ chatty, gabby, loquacious, talkative, talky _One day the elder Pokrovski came to see us, and chattered in a brisk, cheerful, garrulous sort of way._
 __gars__ _n_ :three::hammer: _Alligator gars._
 __garter__ _n_ :three: (garters) __1a__ An elasticized band worn around the leg to hold up a stocking or sock. :es: liguero __b__ A suspender strap with a fastener attached to a girdle or belt to hold up a stocking or sock. __c__ An elasticized band worn around the arm to keep the sleeve pushed up.
 __gas gauge__